MartinKalema/Machine-Translation-Using-Sunbird-AI-Salt-Dataset/README.md

 ### Machine-Translation-Using-Sunbird-AI-Salt-Dataset
-The goal here is to get better BLEU scores than the ones below.
+Can you achieve BLEU Scores better than we got in the SALT paper? https://openreview.net/forum?id=BK-z5qzEU-9
 - English to Luganda - 26.7
 - Luganda to English - 33.7

+# Let's gooo